-Many local governments will be unable to obtain the services of an increased number of suitably skilled independent members, certainly without
+Many local governments will be unable to obtain the services of an increased number of suitably skilled independent members, certainly without substantial cost.
+In these circumstances an Audit committee with a majority of independent

-Submission on 5 march 2019 (CE03-03/19) PARTIALLY SUPPORTED
+Submission on 5 march 2019 (CE03-03/19)

-Best practice guidance for audit committees refer to requiring independent skilled person(s) as a member of the committee however if the majority membership is independent of Council this could lead to a disconnect between the committee and Council.
+• Best practice guidance for audit committees refer to requiring independent skilled person(s) as a member of the committee however if the majority membership is independent of Council this could lead to a disconnect between the committee and Council.
 Council's role is to oversee risk and improvements.